Who are you?

 Do you have your own Equipment?

 Yes, I have only the best Sound & Lighting equipment available.
+Only a handful of other DJs in Scotland have equipment of this calibre.
 I have detailed it fully in a separate section here.

 Do you have back-up equipment?